 The Ultimate Podcast Script Template (Plus A List of Ideas)

 Do you want to know what separates the professionals from the amateurs?
-A podcast script.
-It might not sound as glamorous as, say, interviewing a rockstar, but a podcast script is the key to a successful show.
-A script is what will give your show its cohesive feel and allow you to be confident and in control of your podcast.
-Here’s a template that I use for every episode, and a list of ideas to help you start your own podcast.
-(And if you want to take things to the next level here is a podcast launch checklist that I use.)
+Writing a good podcast script.
+It might not sound as glamorous as, say, interviewing an athlete or celebrity, but a podcast script is the key to a successful podcast.
+A podcast script is what will give your show a cohesive feel, and by adding more structure it will allow you to be confident and in control.

-The better the foundation you have when creating your podcast the better it will be, and the easier it will be on you to consistently publish episodes.
-Preparation is the key.
-Both with putting together a show outline as well as creating talking points for each episode.
+The stronger the foundation you have when creating your podcast the better it will be, and the easier it will be to consistently publish episodes.
+That way you can be in podcast flow more often.
+Preparation is the key when you write a podcast script and talking points for each episode.

-Lets start with writing the initial podcast script workflow.
+Let’s start with creating the initial podcast script workflow.

-- Body/main section of your podcast (which you can then break down even further with specific bullet points)
+- Body/main section/key points of your podcast (which you can then break down even further with specific bullet points or a list of questions)

-- Near the end: Call to action/opportunity for engagement
+- Near the end: Call to action/opportunity for engagement/upcoming episodes

 This is the music or drop that is the first thing that a listener hears.
 It sets the tone for your podcast.
 As a rule of thumb, this should be between 3 – 10 seconds.
 I like to err on the side of shorter as you always want to be respectful of your audience’s time.
 While I love listening to a song for 45+ seconds as much as the next person, the audience is there to heat you not your taste in music.
 You want your intro to set the tone but also get to the content quickly.
 That way you get can get your podcast rollin’.